The Australian Standard

 The Australian Standard for Welcoming Cities (Public Draft v1.0) was open for consultation and feedback until 30 June 2017.

 The development of The Standard included:

 - consideration of existing Standards developed by Intercultural Cities, Welcoming America and EuroCities

 - direct consultation with a number of local councils and local government associations

 - consultation with various peak bodies

-Revision of the Public Draft (v1.75) has been distributed to stakeholders for further feedback.
+Revision of the Public Draft (v1.77) has been distributed to a number of member councils for piloting.

-The working draft of The Australian Standard for Welcoming Cities is currently with stakeholders for further feedback.
+The working draft of The Australian Standard for Welcoming Cities is currently with a few member councils for piloting and further feedback.
 The current version can be viewed and downloaded (via the button), however, please note that it is draft only and not for release or distribution.

 Approximately 150 submissions were received in response to the Public Draft (v1.0) of The Australian Standard for Welcoming Cities.
 This feedback has been considered and much of it applied in the development of the next iteration.
 To view and download the Feedback click the Download Feedback Tracker button.